-NOTICE OF INITIATION OF AN INVESTIGATION INTO THE ALLEGED DUMPING OF FROZEN POTATO CHIPS ORIGINATING IN OR IMPORTED FROM BELGIUM AND NETHERLANDS.
+NOTICE OF INITIATION OF AN INVESTIGATION INTO THE ALLEGED DUMPING OF GRAPHITE ELECTRODES FOR USE IN FURNACES ORIGINATING IN OR IMPORTED FROM THE PEOPLE'S REPUBLIC OF CHINA (CHINA) AND INDIA

-The International Trade Administration Commission (the Commission) accepted an application alleging that frozen potato chips were being dumped in the Southern African Customs Union (SACU) market, causing material injury to the SACU industry concerned.

-The applicant submitted sufficient evidence and established a prima facie case to enable the Commission to arrive at a reasonable conclusion that an investigation should be initiated on the basis of dumping, material injury and causality.
+The International Trade Administration Commission of South Africa (the Commission) accepted an application alleging that graphite electrodes for use in furnaces originating in or imported from the People's Republic of China (China) and India is being dumped on the South African Customs Union (SACU) and causing material injury to the SACU industry concerned.
+The Applicant submitted sufficient evidence and established a prima facie case to enable the Commission to arrive at a reasonable conclusion that an investigation should be initiated on the basis of dumping, material injury and causality.